 I have seen some in the more generic off road mags.
 I once tested and autoclave (the thing that the tires go into that heats and pressurizes the tire).
 At the same time they showed me how they can patch a 2' hole in the sidewall on a truch tire!
 Makes you wonder.

-__________________ Don't forget to Search first then ask questions later!
+__________________ Don't forget to To view links or images in signatures your post count must be 10 or greater.
+You currently have 0 posts. first then ask questions later!
 The loose nut behind the wheel

 We run retreads on our fire trucks and engines, yes there is a differance between fire trucks and engines We run retreads on all but the steering and tiller axles.
 I have never in my 17 years on the department heard of a retread coming apart.
 We have over 200 heavy vehicles driven daily throughout the city and driven hard under emergency conditions.
 We do take extremly good care of the tires and check the pressure daily.
 They are changed when tread depth reaches 2/32".
 I will let you know how mine work when I get them.

 BTW I am almost done with my power window install on the 130.
 I will take some pics and do a short write up.